poozlehq/poozle/README.md

 For general help using Poozle, please refer to the official Poozle documentation.
 For additional help, you can use one of these channels to ask a question:
 - [Slack](https://join.slack.com/t/poozle-community/shared_invite/zt-1pwu2hmj9-xtG~DGsW2aEWZc~QtOnVMQ) (For live discussion with the Community and Poozle team)
 - [GitHub](https://github.com/poozlehq/poozle) (Bug reports, Contributions)

+# Copyright and License
+The product is under the [MIT License](https://github.com/poozlehq/engine/blob/main/LICENSE.md)